-italki, Preply, and Verbling are three online platforms with the common goal of matching teachers to students who are looking to learn a new language.
+italki, Preply, and Verbling are online and app-based platforms that match teachers to language students.
 All three resources allow you to book classes directly with a teacher for a wide range of languages.

-While italki, Preply and Verbling work very similarly, and offer virtually the same opportunities to students, they do have some very minor differences worth pointing out:
+While italki, Preply, and Verbling work very similarly and offer virtually the same opportunities to students, they do have some minor differences worth pointing out:

 - italki has a wider range of teachers, which allows you to be pickier with your selection requirements.
 It’s usually cheaper than Preply and Verbling and offers many extra community features for free, which can help you get more out of your language learning experience.

-- Preply has lots of other subjects besides languages, but lesson packages can only be used with one teacher.
+- Preply has lots of other subjects besides languages, and lesson packages can be transferred to change the teacher.

 - Verbling and italki let you pay for one class at a time, which makes purchasing lessons more convenient than it is on Preply.

 All three platforms offer flexibility, allowing you to book classes to a schedule that suits you.

 Italki offers the best value for money, has the biggest range of teachers to choose from, and has great free features.